druttka/git-well/README.md

 ## My Git Workflows

 I'll be filling these out as soon as time allows, but I wanted to establish a roadmap.
+In the long term, I also hope to organize the raw thoughts into a decision matrix to highlight which workflow I typically go to when given some set of variables (number of collaborators, type of project, whether it accepts community PRs, team culture, team familiarity with git, etc.).

 > For most of these topics, the short answer will be "it depends."
 Expect a **discussion of whens, whys, and tradeoffs.**